PreferredAI/cornac/tutorials/add_metric.md

 │           │   ranking.py
 │           │   rating.py
 ```
 It is important to follow the above categorization to avoid confusions.
 For the rest of the tutorial let's use MAE (Mean Absolute Error) as a running example.
+Note that we could have picked a ranking metric as well, e.g., Normalized Discount Cumulative Gain (NDCG), and follow the same process as below.

 ### 1. Extending the RatingMetric class

 The starting point is to create a class called ``MAE``, which extends the generic class ``RatingMetric`` implemented inside `metric/rating.py`.
-The minimal structure our new class is as follows:
+The minimal structure of our new class is as follows:
 ```python
 class MAE(RatingMetric):
     """Mean Absolute Error.